handfoot/quicksecurity/README.md

 ---

-*If you would like to help improve this article, feel free to leave your suggestions in [issues](https://github.com/handfoot/securitytips/issues/new), or email: handfoot at protonmail dot com*
+*If you would like to help improve this article, feel free to leave your suggestions in [issues](https://github.com/handfoot/securitytips/issues/new), or email handfoot at protonmail dot com*